 - Demonstrate how to navigate WINGS and Folio from the student interface

-- Create a class Facebook group or Twitter feed
+- Create a class Facebook group, GroupMe, or Twitter feed

 - Help with Folio-related duties

-Fall 2017 peer leaders are particularly interested in the following roles:
+Fall 2019 peer leaders were particularly interested in the following roles:

 Training #2 – Mentoring & Diversity

-FYE tentatively matches peer leaders with extended orientation faculty that have indicated peer leader interest around mid-April.
+FYE tentatively matches peer leaders with faculty who have indicated peer leader interest.
 Initial matches are not final assignments, but merely a match suggestion based a number of criteria (course time, peer leader schedule, etc.).
 It is ultimately the mutual decision of the peer leader and the faculty member to work together.
 See below for what faculty should expect during the matching process.

 Peer Leader Preference Form

-Once tentative matches are made (based on survey results), you’ll be copied on an email from Kimberlee Yontz (email@example.com) addressed to your peer leader.
+Once tentative matches are made (based on survey results), you’ll be copied on an email from Kimberlee Yontz (Statesboro) or Marysol Ramirez (Armstrong) addressed to your peer leader.
 This email will ask the peer leader to set up a meeting with you to discuss the match; it will also list your contact information, your FYE 1220 course information, and your peer leader’s contact information.

-Once matching emails are sent out, peer leaders are required to set up a meeting with their matched faculty member before the end of spring semester.
+Once matching emails are sent out, peer leaders are required to set up a meeting with their matched faculty member before the end of summer.
 You should expect your tentative peer leader to set up the meeting shortly after receiving the matching email.
-Since matching emails are sent out in mid-April (close to the end of the semester), we ask that you go ahead and hold some time on your calendar now to meet with your peer leader later.
+This meeting can take place over the phone or via video chat if a face-to-face meeting cannot be arranged.
 This meeting serves as a medium for you and the peer leader to discuss peer leader roles in the course.
-For more specifics about required peer leader roles along with suggestions for roles, click the Peer Leader Roles tab.
+For more specifics about required peer leader roles along with suggestions for roles, click the peer leader roles tab.

 Faculty/Peer Leader Agreement Form

 If both you and the peer leader feel good about working together in the fall after the matching meeting, the match can be finalized by completing and signing the Faculty/Peer Leader Agreement Form.
-It is the peer leader’s responsibility to print and return this form to FYE by the end of spring semester.
+It is the peer leader’s responsibility to print and return this form to FYE by the first week of fall classes.